ChiamakaObitube/SCACloudSchool/week4/README.md

 * Clone and create the repositories.
 App1 is available here
 App2 is available here
 * Create a docker-compose.yml file in the root directory that will contain the nginx application.
-Copy and paste the contents below
+Copy and paste the contents below.
 ``` version: '3'
 services:
   nginx: